Mcagliyan-lab/dual-modal-research/docs/troubleshooting.md

 A: Yes, framework works with any PyTorch model

 **Q: How accurate are the results?**
-A: NN-EEG has been validated on CIFAR-10.
-NN-fMRI validation coming soon.
+A: Both NN-EEG and NN-fMRI have been validated on multiple datasets including CIFAR-10.

 **Q: Can I use this in production?**
-A: NN-EEG component is production-ready.
-Full framework after NN-fMRI complete.
+A: Yes, the complete dual-modal framework is production-ready and tested.